glennbarosen/sigl/README.md

 # sigl

-> API for securing API keys used on client-side projects 🕵🏻‍♂️
+> Middleware to avoid exposing secrets in hobby projects 🕵🏻‍♂️